fairyglade/ly/readme.md

 # rm /var/service/lxdm
 ```

 The agetty service for the tty console where you are running ly should be disabled.
-For instance, if you are running ly on tty2 (that's the default, check your `/etc/ly/config.ini`) you should disable the agetty-tty2 service like this:
+For instance, if you are running ly on tty2 (that's the default, check your `~/.config/ly/.config.ini` or `/etc/ly/config.ini`) you should disable the agetty-tty2 service like this:

 ```
 # rm /var/service/agetty-tty2